gravitee-io/gravitee-ui-particles/CONTRIBUTING.md

 # Contributing to Gravitee.io

-You think Gravitee.io is awesome and want to contribute to the project?
+You think Gravitee.io is awesome, and you'd like to contribute?
-Here are few guidelines that should help you get started.
+Here are some guidelines that should help you get started.

 ## Using GitHub issues

+We use GitHub issues to track bugs and enhancements.
 Found a bug in the source code?
-Or wants to propose new features or enhancements?
+Want to propose new features or enhancements?
 You can help us by submitting an issue in the [repository](https://github.com/gravitee-io/gravitee-ui-particles).
-Before submitting your issue, search in the [archive issues](https://github.com/gravitee-io/issues/issues) if it doesn't have already been answered.

-Providing the following information will help us to deal quickly with your issue :
+Providing the following information will help us deal quickly with your issue:

-- **Overview of the issue** : describe the issue and why this is a bug for you.
+* **Overview of the issue** : describe the issue and why this is a bug for you.
+* **UI Particles version(s)** : possible regression?
+* **Browsers and Operating System** : Linux/Windows/Docker?
+Browser version for the UI, etc ...
-- **You have stack trace, screenshots, logs?** add these to the issue's description.
+* **You have stack trace, screenshots, logs ?** add these to the issue's description.

+## Setup

+This repository is using [Yarn workspaces.](https://yarnpkg.com/features/workspaces), so you need to have Yarn installed to contribute, see [Yarn's installation guide](https://yarnpkg.com/getting-started/install).

 ## Submitting changes